Voluntary, Community and Social Enterprise Groups - Information and support

 Useful resources and toolkits

-- Managing volunteers - the Volunteer Centre provides useful information and best practice guidelines on effectively managing volunteers.
+- Managing volunteers - the Council and Volunteer Service have produced a best practice guide on managing volunteers.

-- Policies and Procedures - useful guidance and best practice for policies and procedures - Good Governance, Resource Centre and NCVO KnowHow.
+- Policies and Procedures - useful guidance and best practice for policies and procedures - Good Governance and NCVO KnowHow.

 - Building resilience - Charity Commission guidance - financial management and reserves - charity reserves.